SHI-Labs/Versatile-Diffusion/README.md

 python inference.py --gpu 0 --app i2t2i --image assets/ghibli.jpg --nprompt "white house" --pprompt "tall castle" --seed 20 --save log/i2t2i.png --coloradj simple
 ```

+We also provide a lite inference with float16.
+You can do it by adding a tag ```--fp16``` at the end of each commands.

 ## Training

 Coming soon